FactomProject/FactomDocs/developerSandboxSetup.md

 ![controlpanel](/images/controlpanel.png)

 Also, browse to the .factom/data/export/ directory.
 It will make new folders when new Chains are created and new files when new Entries are made in a block period.
+To enable this feature, change the logLevel field in factomd.conf from info to debug and restart factomd.

 Another way is to run